Bread Dad

 What kind of nuts can I use in banana nut bread?

-This banana nut bread recipe uses chopped walnuts.
-However, you can use many different types of chopped nuts in a banana nut bread.
+This moist banana nut bread recipe uses chopped walnuts.
+However, some people like to use many different types of chopped nuts in a banana nut bread.
 Some examples are chopped pecans, chopped peanuts, chopped cashews, sliced almonds, etc. Nevertheless, always be aware that nuts are a potential choking hazard, especially for small children.
 In addition, always be aware that people may be allergic to nuts when serving food.

 If you like nuts in your banana bread, you should try the walnut banana bread recipe on this page.
 Or you can try our pecan banana bread recipe and almond banana bread recipe.